 Communication Complexity

 To prove the MMMW theorem, we have to take a journey to the beautiful subject of communication complexity.
 The story is this.
 Alice and Bob are interested in solving a computational problem together.
-Alice has her input and Bob has his input
+Alice has her input

 , and they are interested in computing a function